paritytech/substrate/client/transaction-pool/README.md

 With current gossip protocol, networking should propagate transactions in the same order as block author would include them.
-Most likely it's fine if we propagate transactions with cummulative weight not exceeding upcoming `N` blocks (choosing `N` is subject to networking conditions and block times).
+Most likely it's fine if we propagate transactions with cumulative weight not exceeding upcoming `N` blocks (choosing `N` is subject to networking conditions and block times).

 Note that it's not a strict requirement though to propagate exactly the same